aquasecurity/harbor-scanner-trivy/README.md

 ### Kubernetes

 1. Configure adapter to handle TLS traffic:
-   1. Create a `tls` secret from the private kay and certificate files:
+   1. Create a `tls` Secret from the private kay and certificate files:
       ```
       $ kubectl create secret tls harbor-scanner-trivy-tls \
         --cert=tls.cert \
         --key=tls.key
       ```
-2. Create deployment and service for the scanner adapter:
+2. Create StatefulSet and Service for the scanner adapter:
    ```
    $ kubectl apply -f kube/harbor-scanner-trivy.yaml
    ```
-   > By default the deployment's image is the [latest release][latest-release-url] image published to Docker Hub.
+   > By default the StatefulSet refers to the latest release image published to [Docker Hub][latest-release-url].
 3. Configure the scanner adapter in Harbor web console.
    1. Navigate to **Configuration** and select the **Scanners** tab and then click **+ NEW SCANNER**.
    2. Enter https://harbor-scanner-trivy:8443 as the Endpoint URL and click **TEST CONNECTION**.